Most Common Nutrient Deficiencies That Cause Hair Loss

 4. Vitamin A

-While A vitamin has a role in activating hair follicle stem cells, unlike other vitamins and minerals, the lack of it does not contribute to hair loss.
+While A vitamin has a role in activating hair follicle stem cells, unlike other vitamins and minerals in hair, the lack of it does not contribute to hair loss.
 Rather, over-supplementation could cause redundancy and induce hair thinning.

 Fatty Acids